Anders Parker: Biography

 Anders Parker is a first-generation Swedish American.
 He was born circa 1970 and grew up in Upstate New York, in the Hudson Valley, in a musical family.
 His father lived in Vermont.
 In the 1990s Anders moved briefly to Portland, Oregon.
 He spent some time in North Carolina where he lived with Matt Brown, founder of Bladen County Records, and worked in a bar.
 He then moved back up north with his one-eyed dog Oly.
 In 1996 he performed at the NXNE Festival in Toronto, and later he performed and recorded with the band Varnaline.

 Parker lived for some time in New York City.
 In 2008 he moved to Burlington, Vermont, where he lived with his wife as of 2014.
 In 2016 he had been living in the town of Alert, Nunavut in the Canadian Arctic – the northernmost permanently inhabited place in the world, located 508 miles from the North Pole.

+Career

+In 2004, Parker released his Tell It to the Dust album on the Baryon label.